-Graduate students can borrow a maximum of \$224,000 (combined graduate and undergraduate) of which a maximum of \$65,500 can be subsidized.
+Graduate students who are pursuing a Pharm.D. can borrow a maximum of \$224,000 and graduate students who are not pursuing a Pharm.D. can borrow a maximum of \$138,500 (both totals include combined graduate and undergraduate Direct Loans of which a maximum of \$65,500 can be subsidized).